-AMA ( AM Auto) specializes in supplying toughened safety glass, and aluminum-framed bonded slider windows.
-The products have been accredited by global quality certifications including China Compulsory Certification (3C), the US DOT, the European ECE, and Japan JIS.
+AMA ( AM Auto) supplies toughened safety glass and aluminum-framed bonded slider windows.
+The products have been accredited by global quality certifications, including China Compulsory Certification (3C), the US DOT, the European ECE, and Japan JIS.
 Manufactured in China by one of the largest glass manufacturers in the world.

-The AMA Solid Glass Van Windows feature a solar privacy glass, designed to fit OEM body stampings and utilize the factory cut-hole.
-The glass has excellent UV filtration at only 17% allowable UVs.
+The AMA Solid Glass Van Windows feature solar privacy glass, designed to fit OEM body stampings and utilize the factory cut-hole.
+The glass has excellent UV filtration at only 17% of allowable UVs.

 AMA (AM Auto) products carry with them a 6-month Limited Manufacturer Warranty.

-The AMA Slider Van Windows feature a solar privacy glass, designed to fit OEM body stampings and utilize the factory cut-hole.
-The glass has excellent UV filtration at only 17% allowable UVs.
+The AMA Slider Van Windows feature solar privacy glass, designed to fit OEM body stampings and utilize the factory cut-hole.
+The glass has excellent UV filtration at only 17% of allowable UVs.

 Simply slide glass and screen independently for a screened or non-screened opening.
 The fabric screen mesh is housed in an aluminum frame with upper Y springs that allow the screen to be removed by pushing the screen up into the top channel and popping the bottom of the frame out of the lower channel.

-To secure the window simply flip up a small paddle latch at the lower middle portion of the window.
+To secure the window, flip up a small paddle latch at the lower middle portion.
 This will have the latch in a vertical position blocking the screen and glass from being able to slide open.

 AMA (AM Auto) products carry with them a 6-month Limited Manufacturer Warranty.